hybridsjs/hybrids/docs/component-model/templates.md

 html`<my-element propertyName="${value}" other-property="${value}"></my-element>`;
 ```

-An expression as the element's attribute content sets the corresponding existing case-sensitive property, the translated camelCased property, or falls back to the attribute value if the property is not found.
+An expression as the element's attribute content sets the corresponding existing case-sensitive property, the translated camelCased property, or falls back to the attribute value if the property is not found or is read-only (like `form` or `list` of the `<input>` element).
 This behavior maximizes compatibility with custom elements created outside of the library.

 ### Mixed Values